 - Town Council: The Plan will be approved by the Town Council, the legislative authority of the citizens of the Municipality, and overseen by the Town Council or designee of the Town Council.
 The Town Council or designee(s) of the Town Council will be responsible for making decisions and overseeing the administration of the Program with the assistance of the Aggregation Consultant.
-The Council may appoint an advisory committee, which is to include not less than one Councilmember, to provide on-going support to the Administrator in the execution of this Plan.
-Prior to the receipt of offers from Competitive Suppliers, the designee(s) of the Town Council shall be specifically authorized to enter into an Electric Service Agreement ("ESA") under parameters specified by the Town Council. - Town Administrator: The Town Council delegates its authority to the Town Administrator for the proper execution of this Aggregation Plan consistent with applicable R.I.
+Prior to the receipt of offers from Competitive Suppliers, the designee(s) of the Town Council shall be specifically authorized to enter into an Electric Service Agreement ("ESA") under parameters specified by the Town Council. - Town Manager: The Town Council delegates its authority to the Town Manager for the proper execution of this Aggregation Plan consistent with applicable R.I.
 General Laws.
-The Administrator shall provide, at least annually, reports to the Town Council as to the Program's performance and propose any legislative amendments or resolutions that may be necessary, from time to time, to improve the plan.
-The Town Administrator shall provide direct management and oversight of the Program on behalf of the Town.
-The Town Administrator, or designee, shall regularly meet with the Aggregation Consultant for the purpose of providing oversight of the Aggregation Program and shall make recommendations to the Town Council on program changes. - Aggregation Consultant: The Aggregation Consultant will manage certain aggregation activities under the direction of the Town Council or designee of the Town Council.
+The Town Manager shall provide, at least annually, reports to the Town Council as to the Program's performance and propose any legislative amendments or resolutions that may be necessary, from time to time, to improve the plan.
+The Town Manager shall provide direct management and oversight of the Program on behalf of the Town.
+The Town Manager, or designee, shall regularly meet with the Aggregation Consultant for the purpose of providing oversight of the Aggregation Program and shall make recommendations to the Town Council on program changes. - Aggregation Consultant: The Aggregation Consultant will manage certain aggregation activities under the direction of the Town Council or designee of the Town Council.
 Their responsibilities will include managing the supply procurement, developing and implementing the public education plan, interacting with Rhode Island Energy and monitoring the supply contract.
 The Municipality has selected Good Energy, L.P. to provide these services. - Competitive Supplier: The Competitive Supplier will provide power for the aggregation, provide consumer support including staffing a toll-free number for consumer questions, and fulfill other responsibilities as detailed in the ESA.
 The Competitive Supplier shall be required to enter into an individual ESA with the Municipality under terms deemed reasonable and appropriate for the Town's constituents by the Town Council. - Buying Group: The Municipality may elect to join with other municipal aggregators in combining its load for purposes of soliciting bids from Competitive Suppliers.
 The purpose of the Buying Group is to allow municipal aggregators to capture the benefits of collective purchasing power while retaining full municipal autonomy.
 The Municipality shall be represented by the designee(s) of the Town Council on the executive committee of the Buying Group.
-The

-Municipality, through its designee, as specifically authorized by the Town Council, shall select a Competitive Supplier based on the needs of the Municipality and shall not be required to select the same terms or Competitive Supplier as other members of the Buying Group.
+The Municipality, through its designee, as specifically authorized by the Town Council, shall select a Competitive Supplier based on the needs of the Municipality and shall not be required to select the same terms or Competitive Supplier as other members of the Buying Group.